pivotal-cf/docs-operating-pas/CONTRIBUTING.md

-# Contributing to VMware Tanzu Application Service for VMs
+# Contributing to VMware Tanzu Platform for Cloud Foundry

-The VMware Tanzu Application Service for VMs project team welcomes contributions from the community.
+The VMware Tanzu Platform for Cloud Foundry project team welcomes contributions from the community.
 Before you start working with
-VMware Tanzu Application Service for VMs, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+VMware Tanzu Platform for Cloud Foundry, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.